 To use your Mac and to use your Mac like a pro are two very different things.
 You might have had your device for a while now, but chances are that you’re missing out on some awesome MacBook tricks and shortcuts that could make working a lot easier.
-And so, we’ve compiled a list of these Mac tips & tricks.
+And so, we’ve compiled another list of these Mac tips and tricks.
 Have a look:

 Cycle between running apps